• Skip to main content

 • Grease a 9 x 13 pan with coconut oil.

-• In the bowl of a standing mixer, or by hand, beat the butter, coconut oil and the sugars together for about 5 minutes or until light and fluffy.
+• In the bowl of a stand mixer, or by hand, beat the butter, coconut oil, and sugars together for about 5 minutes or until light and fluffy.

-• Add egg and both extracts, and mix.
+• Add the egg and both extracts and mix.

-• In a separate bowl, mix flour, baking powder and salt.
-Add to miser bowl and mix until combined.
+• In a separate bowl, mix the flour, baking powder and salt.
+Add to mixer bowl and mix until combined.

-• Press mixture into bottom of prepared pan, smoothing edges straight (for presentation).
+• Press the mixture into the bottom of the prepared pan, smoothing the edges straight.

 For Frosting Layer

-• Beat butter, coconut oil, vanilla and salt until light and fluffy.
+• Beat the butter, coconut oil, vanilla, and salt until light and fluffy.

-• Spread on top of cooled cookie layer.
+• Spread the frosting on top of the cooled cookie layer.

-• Sprinkle the coconut on top of the frosting and refrigerated until ready.
+• Sprinkle the coconut on top of the frosting and refrigerate until serving.

 Nutrition